Gateway 2 Thomas More

 There are many benefits to the program:

-- Gateway2TMU Students will be assigned a transfer advisor to assist with registration and provide personalized academic advising before transferring.
+- Gateway2Thomas More Students will be assigned a transfer advisor to assist with registration and provide personalized academic advising before transferring.

-- Gateway2TMU Students can apply to live in TMU residence halls, park on TMU's campus, attend sporting events and other student activities for free, participate in intramurals and Greek life, and access student health services.
+- Gateway2Thomas More Students can apply to live in Thomas More residence halls, park on Thomas More's campus, attend sporting events and other student activities for free, participate in intramurals and Greek life, and access student health services.
 (There are fees for some services.)

-A student will notify the Transfer Services at Gateway when they apply to graduate.
-A transcript will be sent at no cost from Gateway to TMU for admissions processing.
+A student will notify Transfer Services at Gateway when they apply to graduate.
+A transcript will be sent at no cost from Gateway to Thomas More for admissions processing.
 A student will need to request a final transcript from Gateway once they receive their final grades from Gateway.

-For questions about enrolling in the program, contact the Gateway Transfer Services at firstname.lastname@example.org or 859-815-7681.
-For information about Thomas More classes and advising, contact Ashley Warning at 859-344-3517 or email@example.com.
+For questions about enrolling in the program, contact Gateway Transfer Services at email@example.com or (859) 815-7681.

 - Fall Semester eligibility: application due by August 1.